This post may contain affiliate links which won’t change your price but will share some commission. See my disclosure policy.

 Need help with your vegan journey?

 Sign up for the (totally free) guide here!

 - 1/2 cup chopped tomatoes

 - 1/2 cup chopped mushrooms

-- Break the tofu apart to look like a scramble using your hands or a couple of forks, until it resembles egg scramble.
+- Drain the tofu, then break it apart using your hands or a couple of forks, until it resembles egg scramble.

 - Mix together the tofu, nutritional yeast, garlic, onion, Kala Namak, turmeric, paprika, and pepper.
 Let sit for 5 minutes to let the flavors sink in.